GoI (Government of India) Act 1935 was the result of the Third Round Table Conference (RTC), held in November 1932.

 Jawahar Lal Nehru, Subhash Chandra Bose, and Congress Socialists and Communists were against the official acceptance and thereby in the working of the 1935 Act because they argued that office acceptance would negate the rejection of the Act.

-A counter strategy was proposed by the leftists that suggested entry into the council with the only aim to create deadlocks and thus make the working of the Act impossible.
+A counter strategy was proposed by the leftists that suggested entry into the council with the only aim of creating deadlocks and thus making the working of the Act impossible.

 Gandhi opposed the idea of office acceptance at the beginning but was willing to give a trial to the formation of congress ministries.